Explore other majors & minors

 Learning about Japanese language and culture is not only a path to broader cultural understanding, but is also a valuable skill in the job market in an increasingly globally connected world.

 Studying Japanese at Knox will not only help you gain language and composition skills in a foreign language, but will also introduce you to Japanese cultural life through events on campus, cooking, visiting Japanese businesses, and Japanese literature.
-And while many students who study Japanese at Knox come from business, economics and computer science programs, students from all backgrounds have been successful in the program.
+And while many students who study Japanese at Knox come from business, economics, creative writing, and computer science programs, students from all backgrounds have been successful in the program.

 As a student in the Japanese program at Knox, you will have the benefit of small classes, courses that include research opportunities, and access to numerous off-campus programs.
 Knox offers courses in Japanese conversation and composition through the intermediate level, and the opportunity to minor in Japanese.

-The minor in Japanese focuses on Japanese literature, composition and conversation.
-Requirements for the minor include taking two 300-level courses, such as:
+The minor in Japanese Studies focuses on Japanese literature, composition and conversation.
+Requirements for the minor include: